techidaily/site-unlock-android/source/_posts/how-to-use-google-assistant-on-your-lock-screen-of-google-pixel-7a-phone-by-drfone-android.md

 - When you pick your choice, follow the guidelines on the screen to set it.
 Enter your screen lock straightaway.
 - Then redo your screen lock on the following screen, then, at that point, tap Confirm.

-## Part 2: 4 Simple Ways to Bypass Your Google Pixel 7a Phone Password

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 4 Simple Ways to Bypass Your Google Pixel 7a Phone Password

 ### 1\.
 Google Find My Device